-Reviewed/Revised by the Board: August 2024 Board Policy Manual Reference: DE, DEA
+Board Policy Manual Reference: DE, DEA

 Amarillo College's compensation plan seeks to support the organization's goal to attract and retain high-performing and highly-competent talent to support the college's mission.
-The college strives to pay equitable and market competitive compensation for all employees within budget constraints.
-The Human Resources department administers the classification and pay system for the college.
+The College strives to pay equitable and market competitive compensation for all employees within budget constraints.
+The Human Resources department administers the classification and pay system for the College.

 Using a market-based approach, AC seeks to match/lag the market when comparing average incumbent pay to the comparable market.
 The "comparable market" is defined as community colleges in Texas and surrounding states, as well as some ISDs.
-In a match/lag approach, the goal is for overall incumbent base pay to reflect between 90% to 100% to the market median, with an individual employee's "journey to market" expected to take around ten to twelve years of experience in the workforce.
-Employees new to a position should expect to be placed at around 85%-90% to the market median, unless HR receives objective evidence of extensive experience and qualifications to justify a higher placement.
+In a match/lag approach, the goal is for overall incumbent base pay to reflect between 90% to 100% to the market median, with an individual employee's "journey to market" expected to take around ten to fifteen years of experience in the workforce.

-Changes to an employee's base compensation rate are generally limited to annual raises approved by the President's Cabinet, or adjustments made as a result of market analysis of benchmark and market-sensitive positions conducted by HR.
+Changes to an employee's base compensation rate are generally limited to annual raises approved by the Board of Regents, or market analysis of benchmark and market-sensitive positions conducted by HR.
 Job audits for specific positions may be requested with the approval of the appropriate President's Cabinet member as noted below.
 HR will conduct market analyses of benchmark and market-sensitive job positions on a rotating basis and will make recommendations for pay grade changes and/or incumbent pay changes as market conditions and budget constraints allow.
 To the extent possible, the effective date of changes should be limited to the beginning of a fiscal year.

-All college positions are classified as exempt or non-exempt according to the U.S. Department of Labor (DOL) and the Fair Labor Standards Act (FLSA).
-Faculty, academic administrators and some professional employees are generally classified as "exempt."
+All college positions are classified as exempt or non-exempt according to federal law.
+Professional employees, faculty and academic administrators are generally classified as "exempt."
 They are not entitled to overtime compensation.
-In order for a position to be classified as exempt, it must meet all of the duties and salary requirements imposed by the DOL/FLSA.
-Most employees are classified as "non-exempt," are paid an hourly wage and receive overtime pay for each hour worked beyond 40 in a workweek (see 3.2 Work Schedules, Timekeeping and Paychecks).
+Other employees are generally classified as "non-exempt" and are paid an hourly wage or salary and receive overtime pay for each hour worked beyond 40 in a workweek (see 3.2 Work Schedules, Timekeeping and Paychecks).

-Full-time faculty who teach courses in addition to a regular course load may be paid a stipend in addition to their salary (see "Part-time/Overload Faculty Pay System" below).
+Faculty who teach courses in addition to a regular course load may be paid a stipend in addition to their salary (see "Part-time/Overload Faculty Pay System" below).

-Full-time faculty hired into industry-specific or hard-to-fill positions may be paid an industry stipend in addition to their 9-month base salary placement, subject to approval by the VPAA.
+Faculty hired into industry-specific or hard-to-fill positions may be paid an industry stipend in addition to their 9-month base salary placement, subject to approval by the VPAA.